mindspore-ai/docs/lite/tutorials/source_en/use/converter_tool.md

 ## Overview

 MindSpore Lite provides a tool for offline model conversion.
-It supports conversion of multiple types of models and visualization of converted models.
+It supports conversion of multiple types of models.
 The converted models can be used for inference.
 The command line parameters contain multiple personalized options, providing a convenient conversion method for users.

 Currently, the following input formats are supported: MindSpore, TensorFlow Lite, Caffe, and ONNX.